Does InboxDollars really send dollars to your inbox?

 You can earn money by trying new products, services, or other offers from third-party companies.

 You can share your opinions and give your feedback about new products and earn some extra cash.
 Surveys usually take 3 to 25 minutes and pay from $0.5 to $5.
 You will be notified by email when new surveys are available for you.

 You can watch promotional videos and earn $0.01 or $0.02 per video.

 You can earn cash back, discounts, or get free samples when shopping from specified vendors.

 If you purchase specific items from valid stores, you can upload the receipt of your purchases until the offer is still active and earn small rewards.
 Offers are updated weekly.

 You can receive coupons for groceries, beauty, and …, to use them in your everyday purchase while also earning tiny cash backs in your account for redeemed coupons.

-You can earn cash backs when you spend money on online games or trying out some new games.
+You can earn cashback when you spend money on online games or try out some new games.